Kintōzan Eikurōji Tachimuki Kannon Hall

 Recommended period: Year-round

-Standing in Aizubashimachi, west of the Aizu Basin, is "Kintōzan Eiryuji."
-At its center, the Kannon Hall breathes life into a majestic form of prayer that overwhelms those who see it.
-For over 1200 years since its founding, its presence has watched over this land, truly a "miracle of wood" born from the deep faith of Aizu and the dedication of craftsmen.
+Standing in Aizubashita, west of the Aizu Basin, is "Kintozan Eiryuji."
+At its center, the Kannon Hall houses a majestic form of prayer that overwhelms all who see it.
+For over 1200 years since its founding, this figure has watched over the land, truly a "miracle of wood" born from the deep faith of Aizu and the dedication of craftsmen.

-The principal image, the "Wooden Thousand-Armed Kannon Statue," stands approximately 8.5 meters tall.
-It boasts one of the largest sizes in Japan as a statue carved from a single tree.
+The main deity, the "Wooden Thousand-Armed Kannon Statue," stands at approximately 8.5 meters tall, boasting one of the largest sizes in Japan as a one-piece carving (a statue carved from a single tree).

 • Legend of Kukai: It is said that Kobo Daishi (Kukai) carved it directly from a giant tree while it was still rooted, and it has long been affectionately known as the "Standing Tree Kannon."

-• Impressive guardian deity: Inside the hall, the principal image is surrounded by the Twenty-Eight Guardian Deities, along with statues of the Wind God and Thunder God.
+• Impressive guardian deity: Inside the hall, surrounding the main deity are the twenty-eight guardian deities, along with statues of the Wind God and Thunder God.
 The powerful presence of the thirty-three statues illuminated in the darkness is truly breathtaking.

-■ A "hugging pillar" that heals people across ages
+■ A "hugging pillar" that heals people across generations

-The large pillar in the corridor of the Kannon Hall is known as the "hugging pillar," where many worshippers once clung and entrusted their heartfelt wishes.
+The large pillar in the corridor of the Kannon Hall is known as the "hugging pillar," where many worshippers once clung to it, entrusting their heartfelt wishes.

-• Inherited faith: The pillar, which shines black from the many hands that have touched it, is imbued with the earnest wishes and memories of gratitude from generations of people.
+• Inherited faith: The pillar, polished black from the many hands that have touched it, absorbs the earnest wishes and memories of gratitude from generations of people.

-In the precincts where the scenery of old Japan remains, take a moment to touch the overwhelming compassion emanating from a single tree.
-Would you like to feel the thousand-year prayer blending into the air of Aizu?
+In the precincts where the scenes of old Japan remain, take a moment to experience the overwhelming compassion emanating from a single tree.
+Would you like to feel the thousand years of prayer blending into the air of Aizu?

 Apply for a tour